-- (1) The Minister may, in relation to an application for a permit or renewal of a permit in terms of these regulations- - (a) issue a permit subject to conditions; or - (b) refuse the application. - (2) A permit must be issued in writing and must include the following details: - (a) The identity and contact details of the permit-holder; - (b) the geographic location of the infrastructure or activity to be undertaken; - (c) the validity period of the permit; and - (d) the conditions included in the permit. - (3) A decision to refuse a permit must include- - (a) the reasons for the decision; and - (b) the date of the decision. - (4) The Minister's decision on an application for a permit or renewal of a permit must be made within 60 calendar days from the date that all documentation and information required by, or requested in terms of, these regulations was received by the Minister. - (5) A permit may be issued for a maximum period of up to 36 months.
+- (1) The Minister may, in relation to an application for a permit or renewal of a permit in terms of these regulations- - (a) issue a permit subject to conditions; or - (b) refuse the application. - (2) A permit must be issued in writing and must include the following details: - (a) The identity and contact details of the permit-holder; - (b) the geographic location of the infrastructure or activity to be undertaken; - (c) the validity period of the permit; and

-- (6) A permit may be issued subject to conditions. - (7) Any permit issued in terms of these regulations is not transferable.
+- (d) the conditions included in the permit. - (3) A decision to refuse a permit must include- - (a) the reasons for the decision; and - (b) the date of the decision. - (4) The Minister's decision on an application for a permit or renewal of a permit must be made within 60 calendar days from the date that all documentation and information required by, or requested in terms of, these regulations was received by the Minister. - (5) A permit may be issued for a maximum period of 3 years. - (6) A permit may be issued subject to conditions. - (7) Any permit issued in terms of these regulations is not transferable.

-30. Permit renewal
+29. Permit renewal

-- (1) A permit-holder may apply to the Minister for a renewal of any permit issued in terms of these regulations, for a maximum period of 12 months, whereafter a new application for a permit must be made. - (2) In an application for a renewal of a permit, the Minister may consider- - (a) whether the activity has varied significantly, in relation to the parameters set in the original permit's conditions; and - (b) any other relevant consideration.
+- (1) A permit-holder may, between 90 and 60 calendar days before the lapse of a permit, apply to the Minister for a renewal of any permit issued in terms of these regulations, for a maximum period of 1 year, whereafter a new application for a permit must be made. - (2) In an application for a renewal of a permit, the Minister may consider- - (a) whether the activity has varied significantly, in relation to the parameters set in the original permit's conditions; and - (b) any other relevant consideration.

-31. Suspension, amendment and cancellation of permits
+30. Suspension, amendment and cancellation of permits

-- (1) Subject to sub-regulations (2) and (3), a permit issued under these regulations may at any time be suspended, cancelled or amended. - (2) A permit may be suspended, cancelled or amended by the Minister, if- - (a) the Minister is satisfied on the basis of information that was not considered when the permit was issued, that it is necessary or desirable to suspend, cancel or amend the permit to prevent deterioration or further deterioration of the environment within the Antarctic Treaty area; - (b) other similar permits held by other persons have also been reviewed and the suspension, cancellation or amendment does not unfairly discriminate against the holder in relation to other holders of similar permits;
+- (1) Subject to sub-regulations (2) and (3), a permit issued under these regulations may at any time be suspended, cancelled or amended. - (2) A permit may be suspended, cancelled or amended by the Minister, if-

-- (c) the permit holder is in breach of a condition contained in the permit; - (d) the permit holder provided incorrect or false information in the application for the permit; - (e) the holder of a permit has been convicted of an offence in terms of the Act, the National Environmental Management Act or a specific environmental management act or any regulations issued thereunder; - (f) the reason for the issuing of the permit no longer exists; or - (e) it is necessary to meet the Republic's international obligations. - (3) A permit may be amended by the Minister- - (a) if an error needs to be corrected or rectified; - (b) at the request of the applicant; - (c) for the proper management and implementation of these Regulations; or - (d) where the conditions or circumstances have changed since the original permit was issued.
+- (a) the Minister is satisfied on the basis of information that was not considered when the permit was issued, that it is necessary or desirable to suspend, cancel or amend the permit to prevent deterioration or further deterioration of the environment within the Antarctic Treaty area; - (b) other similar permits held by other persons have also been reviewed and the suspension, cancellation or amendment does not unfairly discriminate against the holder in relation to other holders of similar permits; - (c) the permit holder is in breach of a condition contained in the permit; - (d) the permit holder provided incorrect or false information in the application for the permit; - (e) the holder of a permit has been convicted of an offence in terms of the Act, the National Environmental Management Act or a specific environmental management act or any regulations issued thereunder; - (f) the reason for the issuing of the permit no longer exists; - (g) it is necessary to meet the Republic's international obligations; or - (h) the permit holder failed to comply with a directive issued in terms of Regulation 36. - (3) A permit may be amended by the Minister- - (a) if an error needs to be corrected or rectified; - (b) at the request of the applicant; - (c) for the proper management and implementation of these Regulations; or - (d) where the conditions or circumstances have changed since the original permit was issued.